Andrew-Brown1/Video_Person_Clustering/README.md

 ## Important Notes

+Details for the raw resolution of the videos, and the frame rates used in the dataset, can be found in [this document](https://docs.google.com/document/d/1YTqU2V6Abkei1GlupFCinPH1-9T8NyTuzMni9h5YKAw/edit?usp=sharing)

 Currently the available dataset does not have the exact statistics quoted in the paper.
 A corrected version will be made available soon

 ## Paper